-Dating back to 1620, the Mayflower certainly looks the part: appearing suddenly along the Thames path, its white and black-timbered frontage set with diamond-leaded windows positively oozes tradition.
+Dating back to 1620, the Mayflower appears suddenly along the Thames path, its white and black-timbered frontage set with diamond-leaded windows positively oozes tradition.
 Inside, beyond the counter, the small main bar area (cosy alcoves, open fire) leads to a deck outside at the rear.

-For all that, the pub has been a thriving local over the years: in the front room, brass plaques on the back of the dark wooden seats commemorate deceased regulars and serve as a testament to the loyalty that the Mayflower once inspired.
-A waterfront terrace makes up for any disappointment.
+The pub has been a thriving local over the years: in the front room, brass plaques on the back of the dark wooden seats commemorate deceased regulars.
+There is also a waterfront terrace with great views.

-Serving food ALL DAY Saturday & Sunday and on week nights from 6pm until 9.30pm, The Mayflower is very popular and it is advisable to book a table in the restaurant.
+Serving food all day Saturday and Sunday and on week nights from 6pm until 9.30pm, The Mayflower is very popular and it is advisable to book a table in the restaurant.

-The nearest tube is Rotherhithe station on the orange line, just a 2 minute walk away, or Canada Water & Bermondsey stations just ten minutes away on the Jubilee.
+The nearest tube is Rotherhithe station on the orange line, just a two minute walk away, or Canada Water & Bermondsey stations are just ten minutes away on the Jubilee.

 Email for a booking: email@example.com